sarahrustan/DSE200x-/README.md

 Two project notebooks for UCSanDiegoX: DSE200x Python for Data Science are included:

-## Mini Project: World Development Indicators
-_Objective:_ To explore US renewable energy consumption and its relationship with gross domestic income.

-_Data:_ World Development Indicators (N = 5,656,458)

-_Methods:_ Data exploration, visualization and correlation using Python (Pandas, NumPy, and Matplotlib).

-_Results:_ There is a strong, positive correlation (R = 0.82) between renewable energy consumption and gross domestic income (GDI) in the US between 1960 and 2006, indicating that renewable energy consumption increases as GDI increases.

 ## Final Project: Predictors of attitudes towards opioids _(WORKING)_

 _Objective:_ To use the k-modes clustering algorithm (unsupervised machine learning) to identify clusters of demographic and experiential variables that are associated with attitudes towards opioids.